 Pursuing a career in the medical field can be a daunting endeavor.
 Most career paths require multiple years of education, residency hours, and clinical experience.
-Medical imaging, however, is a thriving health care sector that allows people with a passion for helping others to enter the field quickly.
+Medical imaging, however, is a thriving healthcare career that allows people with a passion for helping others to enter the field quickly.

-Those interested in medical imaging will find an abundance of highly rewarding opportunities.
+If you're drawn to medical imaging, you'll discover numerous rewarding opportunities.
 For example, a great career path to consider is becoming a radiologic technologist.
 Here’s everything you need to know about this thriving career path, how to become one, and whether it’s the right fit for you.

 What is a Radiologic Technologist?